ptrefall/fluid-hierarchical-task-network/README.md

     }
 }
 ```
-Next, we can extend our MyDomainBuilder with a new function that expose this operator
+Next, we can extend our MyDomainBuilder with a new function that expose this operator.
 ```C#
 public MyDomainBuilder MoveTo(Location location, Speed speed) {